couchbaselabs/ToDoLite-Android/tutorial.md

 We will use the query to populate a Recycler View with those documents.
 To have the UI automatically update when new documents are indexed, we will use a Live Query.

-Open `LiveQueryRecyclerAdapter.java` and we will discuss the methods in this file:
+Open `LiveQueryRecyclerAdapter.java` from the 'java>com.couchbase.todolite>helper'and we will discuss the methods in this file:

 ![][image-7]